kimizhu/CapsToOpsTest_MicrosoftInTune/CapsToOpsTest_MicrosoftInTune/v1/Topic/Enroll_corporate-owned_devices_with_the_Device_Enrollment_Manager_in_Microsoft_Intune.md

 ---
 description: na
+keywords: na
+pagetitle: Enroll corporate-owned devices with the Device Enrollment Manager in Microsoft Intune
 search: na
-title: Enroll corporate-owned devices with the Device Enrollment Manager in Microsoft Intune ms.service: microsoft-intune ms.tgt_pltfrm: na ms.topic: article ms.date: 2015-11-17 ms.author: f93f38ed286b4cbb94b9b427a0abc63e
+ms.author: f93f38ed286b4cbb94b9b427a0abc63e
+ms.date: 2015-11-17
+ms.service: microsoft-intune
+ms.tgt_pltfrm: na
+ms.topic: article
-capscontentguid: a23abc61-69ed-44f1-9b71-b86aefc6ba03
+ms.assetid: a23abc61-69ed-44f1-9b71-b86aefc6ba03
 ---
 # Enroll corporate-owned devices with the Device Enrollment Manager in Microsoft Intune
 Organizations can use Intune to manage large numbers of mobile devices with a single user account.
 The *device enrollment manager* account is a special Intune account with permission to enroll more than five devices.
 You can assign a store manager or supervisor, for example, a device enrollment manager user account to allow her to do the following: